TheRoddyWMS/Roddy/docs/usersGuide/walkthrough.rst

    date]\_[current time]
 2. Copy a default ini file to the target folder [targetprojectfolder]/applicationProperties.ini
-3. Copy a default project xml to the target folder [targetprojectfolder]/project.xml
+3. Copy a default project XML to the target folder [targetprojectfolder]/project.xml

-You can now update both the ini file and the xml file to your needs.
+You can now update both the ini file and the XML file to your needs.
 Do not forget to place the freshly create folder as a configuration folder to the ini file!
 Please see the explanation above to decide which settings are appropriate for your system.